kyeser/bibliographies/posthumanism-music.md

 * Cimini, Amy M. 2015.
 “Posthuman Sounds.” *Sound Studies* 1 (1): 180–83.
 * Clendinning, Jane Piper.
 2019.
 “Electronically Modified Voices as Expressing the (Post)Human Condition in Daft Punk’s *Random Access Memories* (2013).”
 In *The Routledge Companion to Popular Music Analysis: Expanding Approaches*, edited by Ciro Scotto, Kenneth Smith, and John Brackett, 159–76.
 New York: Routledge.
 * Evans, Claire L. 2014.
 “The Sound of (Posthuman) Music.” *Vice*, May 15, 2014. https://www.vice.com/en_us/article/epgbz4/projekt-melody-hentai-anime-camgirl-chaturbate.
+* Haraway, Donna J. 1991. *Simians, Cyborgs, and Women: The Reinvention of Nature*.
+New York: Routledge.
 * Hauskeller, Michael, Thomas D. Philbeck, and Curtis D. Carbonell, eds.
 2015. *‌The Palgrave Handbook of Posthumanism in Film and Television*.
 Houndmills, Basingstoke, Hampshire: Palgrave Macmillan.
 * Hayles, N. Katherine.
 1999. *How We Became Posthuman: Virtual Bodies in Cybernetics, Literature, and Informatics*.
 Chicago: The University of Chicago Press.
 * Kramer, Lawrence.
 2013.
 “Classical Music for the Posthuman Condition.”
 In *The Oxford Handbook of New Audiovisual Aesthetics*, edited by John Richardson, Claudia Gorbman, and Carol Vernallis, 39–52.